-A judgment lien, pursuant to a judgment of a court of record of this state (except judgments pursuant to the Small Claims Procedure Act which are discussed in Paragraph "C" below, and except judgments for alimony which are discussed in Title Examination Standard 23.2) or of the United States (except those subject to the Federal Debt Collection Procedures Act of 1990, 28 U.S.C. § 3001 et seq., which are discussed in Paragraph "B" below):
+A judgment lien, pursuant to a judgment of a court of record of this state (except judgments for alimony which are discussed in Title Examination Standard 23.2) or of the United States (except those subject to the Federal Debt Collection Procedures Act of 1990, 28 U.S.C. § 3001 et seq., which are discussed in Paragraph "B" below) can be created on the real estate of the judgment debtor within a county by filing a Statement of Judgment in the office of the county clerk in that county.